 Companies looking to operate in or from Abu Dhabi, or have employees based there, are required to register a legal entity.
 Every company active in the country requires a company license, which is linked to the registered activity of the entity.
 In general, there are two options when setting up an operational entity:

-Free Trade Zone – free zone entities are not required to have any UAE national shareholder or split ownership; a foreign entity or individual can have 100% business ownership.
-Each free zone has its own laws and regulations.
-There are also some Common Law Free Zone jurisdictions with their own regulators and court systems.
-Free Zone companies are limited to doing business within their Free Zone, with other Free Zones or internationally, they are limited in what they can do within the Abu Dhabi mainland.
+Free Trade Zone – No UAE national shareholder or divided ownership is expected by free zone entities; a foreign company or person can have 100 percent business ownership.
+Each free zone has laws and regulations of its own.
+With their own regulators and judicial processes, there are also several Civil Law Free Zone territories.
+Companies in the Free Zone are restricted to conducting business inside their Free Zone, with other Free Areas, or abroad, with what they can do within the mainland of Abu Dhabi.

 Company Ownership